 We've rounded up the 20 most luxurious all-inclusive resorts in the Caribbean, offering beautiful beaches, fine dining, and world-class amenities—all included in the price of your stay.

-Could Lionel Richie, Paul McCartney, and Oprah all be wrong?
-While many people scoff at them, an all-inclusive resort is the height of indulgence and one of the best ways to enjoy the endless splendors of the Caribbean—warm waters dancing from turquoise to emerald, incredible diving, and rich island culture.
+Lionel Richie, Paul McCartney, and Oprah can’t all be wrong.
+Some of the best luxury Caribbean resorts just so happen to be all-inclusive.
+While many people scoff at them, all-inclusive resorts are the height of indulgence and a fantastic way to enjoy the endless splendors of the Caribbean—warm waters dancing from turquoise to emerald, incredible diving, and rich island culture.
 These are the perfect places to stay and play with all the bells and whistles but with none of the hassle of planning, paying, or daily budgeting.

 If you desire an elevated all-inclusive experience in the region sans neon plastic bracelets, lounge chair custody battles, long buffet lines, and cheesy entertainment, look no further.
 These tropical oases are luxe to the max and have everything from helicopter rides and archery classes to boat excursions and spa treatments seamlessly included in the rate.
-From Jamaica to Grenada, here are the best luxury all-inclusive resorts in the Caribbean.
+From Jamaica to Grenada, here are the best luxury resorts in the Caribbeanfor all-inclusive stays.

 Top Picks for You